Archives

 Atheism is a Religion

-ACLJ, who argued with me that atheism can't be a religion because atheists don't believe in God.
+It is curious to me that, at the time of this writing, Christian Constitutional attorneys seem not to have developed a logical argument to establish atheism as a religion.
+If they have, it is not generally known.
+I have heard it argued by some that atheism can't be a religion because atheists don't believe in God.
 Christians continue to fight atheists on the atheists' turf, affirming for them the erroneous notion that atheism is the opposite of religion, when in nature and practice it is not.
 In doing so they present a very weak argument based in subjectivity and fairness, instead of a very strong argument based in objectivity and justice.
 You do realize the two, fairness and justice, are not the same at all.
-Fairness results from greed and pity.
-Justice has to do with judgment; that is, keeping to the intent of the law.
+Fairness really has to do with seeing that everyone else gets enough to justify my getting all I feel entitled to.
+Justice has to do with making judgement according to the clear intent of the recorded law.

 For example, the First Amendment of the United States Constitution states, "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof..."
-In the interest of fairness the Congress tries to make sure every religion has equal advantage - by limiting some religions and promoting others.
-In the interest of justice the Congress should keep its collective mouth shut.
+In the interest of fairness the Congress, yielding to political pressure, tries to make sure every religion has equal advantage by limiting some religions and promoting others.
+In the interest of justice (i.e., enforcing the law) Congress should keep silent.
 There is a catch 22 though, I admit.
 Where one religion intends to force itself on all people, shouldn't the government step in?
 Wouldn't neglect to do so in effect aid in the establishment of a state religion?
 However, in such a case it could be argued that a "state religion" is tantamount to a government, and not merely a religion in the common usage of the word.
 Such a dilemma; what is Congress to do?
 That hazy dilemma is something Congress would have to deal with should any religion attempts to establish itself as the only world religion, which may happen sooner than we think.
 But that is not the immediate focus of this article.
 What is immediately at issue is that Congress, by following the lead of atheists, is very clearly involved in the overt violation of all points of the Amendment as recited above.
 It is in fact establishing the religion of atheism.

 Atheist argue that

-religions have, in spreading their evil ideologies, become too strong and poisoned society in general. ( I will just say here that I must in some degree agree with that, but also must put atheism at the front of the list. ) They, the atheists, have the ear of the Congress - who believe that by promoting the interests of atheism they are perfectly aligned with the First Amendment.
+religions have, in spreading their evil ideologies, become too strong and poisoned society in general. ( I will just say here that I must in some degree agree with that, but also must put atheism at the top of the list of offenders. ) Atheists have the ear of the high courts - where it is believed that promoting the interests of atheism is in perfect alignment with the First Amendment.
 However, I believe a logical argument can be easily constructed to expose atheism as no less a religion than Christianity.
 In fact, it is so straightforward, I find it curious that the argument is not established everywhere.
 I have not studied logic or logical argument, but I would like to demonstrate a rationale for a simple line of argument.

 Our premises would be as follows: It is given that atheism is held to be the philosophical and literal opposite of theism.
-If one view by nature constitutes religion, it's opposite is also religion.
-Theism is defined as a religion.
-Therefore atheism is also a religion.
+Also given, if one view in fundament constitutes a religion, a fundamentally opposite view also constitutes a religion.
+Theism is defined as a religion in fundament.
+Therefore atheism, its fundamental opposite, is also a religion.

-per se.
-That Theo is not essential to religion is evident from religions, such as Buddhism and Taoism, that are not theistic.
+As I have said however, Theo is not essential to religion.
+This is evident from religions, such as Buddhism and Taoism, that are not theistic.
 It is also evident from the dictionary definition of the word religion.

 Webster defines religion as follows: